 Objectivity.
 We maintain strict separation between advertising and all editorial content.
 Whether or not a company is an advertiser will have no effect on whether or how we cover it in our editorial pages.
 Editorial considerations and readers’ needs will dictate all coverage decisions.

-Content and supplements produced for advertisers and published together with or in close proximity to “pure” editorial content will be clearly identified as such, so that there will be no doubt in the mind of a typical reader that this content is not pure editorial.
+Content and supplements produced for and funded by advertisers will be clearly identified as such, so that there will be no doubt in the mind of a typical reader that the advertising content is not pure editorial.